LISTENING

 11. Recent studies have shown that children spend more time outdoors than they did in the past.

-12 Spending time in nature can improve overall mental wellbeing.
+12 Spending time in nature can improve general mental health.

 13. Modern children do not find outdoor activities enjoyable.